-Event Planning Business
+Event Planning Business - Small Business Snapshot Reports - SBDCNet

 Trade associations often are excellent sources of information on an industry.
 Here are some relevant event planning associations:

-- National Association for Catering & Events (NACE)
+- National Association for Catering & Events

-- American Association of Certified Wedding Planners (AACWP)
+- American Association of Certified Wedding Planners

-- Events Industry Council (EIC)
+- Events Industry Council

-- Meeting Professionals International (MPI)
+- Meeting Professionals International

 Event Planning Business Regulations

+The section is intended to provide a general awareness of event planning industry regulations and agencies to consider when starting your business.
+Check with your state and municipality for rules and regulations that may impact the businesses in your area.

-Although there is no industry-specific regulation requirement for event planners, it is important to ensure events are compliant with local laws and regulations such as alcohol licensing, capacity limitations, fire and safety, food handling safety, and smoking regulations.
+Although event planners are not subject to industry-specific regulatory requirements, it is essential to ensure that all events comply with applicable local laws and regulations.
+These may include alcohol licensing, venue capacity limits, fire and life‑safety standards, and others.
 Check with your state and municipality for rules and regulations that may impact business operations in your area.
 Some voluntary certifications are available for corporate and social event planners through industry associations:

-- Wedding Planner Certification
+- Wedding Planner Certification – American Association of Certified Wedding Planners

-- Certified Special Events Professional
+- Certified Special Events Professional Certification – International Live Event Association

-Event Planning Publications
+Event Planning Industry Business Publications & Resources

 - Event Industry News